 Metro Vancouver may have the reputation of being a last-minute-city.
 But that’s definitely NOT the case when it comes to signing up for Summer Camps.
 Families do their research early and grab spots for the kids before Spring has even arrived.
 Summer is the perfect time for your kids to try something new: a new sport, art form, or adventure.
 Sure we all need to figure out a way to keep the offspring busy during July & August, so why not make the experience enjoyable for everyone?
 Family Fun Vancouver has sourced fantastic summer camps happening across Metro Vancouver & the Lower Mainland (from Whistler to Hope and even Vancouver Island).
 We are adding more camps to this list on a regular basis.
 (If you run a summer camp and want to be part of our Summer Camp Guide, please send an email to firstname.lastname@example.org)

-The BC Choral Federation hosts a day camp children aged 8 – 16 years.
-A maximum of 40 students are able to enrol in this non-auditioned program.
-From classical to jazz, musical theatre to popular tunes, the music taught in the Choral Stage day camp is pulled from a wide background ensuring a broad educational experience for your child.
+The BC Choral Federation hosts the 29th annual Choral Stage, a day camp from July 2 – 12th for children aged 8 – 16 years.
+From classical to jazz, musical theatre to popular tunes, the music taught in the day camp is pulled from a wide background ensuring a broad educational experience for your child.
 Best of all, the choral instruction is from an experienced conductor and solo singer.
+After 9 days of intense learning and fun, the day camp culminates in a semi-staged performance on the evening of Friday July 12th.
 For more information, click here.

 Canlan Ice Sports wants kids to avoid summer-time boredom by getting onto the ice, filling their days with action-packed summer camps, learning new skills and making new friends.
 Not only will your pint-sized hockey lover spend their week working on hockey conditioning skills, they will be learning off-ice games & skill training as well.
 Summer camps are offered in North Vancouver (Canlan Ice Sports North Shore), Burnaby (Burnaby 8 Rinks), and Langley (Langley Twin Rinks).
 For more information, click here.